 Each lactoferrin protein molecule has a capacity to avidly bind two atoms of iron (and other metals) in a reversible manner.
 Based on its iron-binding status, lactoferrin molecule could exist in either ‘apo’ (iron-free) or ‘holo’ (iron-saturated) forms. lactoferrin molecule could also exist (in a very low proportion), as a partially iron-saturated form, i.e. a single atom of iron bound to each molecule.
 All the three lactoferrin forms are inter-convertible.

-The primary function of lactoferrin is to provide total body protection (innate host defense) and to maintain a healthy physiology (regularity).
+The primary function of lactoferrin is to help provide total body protection (innate host defense) and to maintain healthy physiology (regularity).
 Lactoferrin is considered a multi-functional protein with a role in several important physiological pathways.

 Gastro-Intestinal (GI) Support